 Prison: five hundred years of life behind bars by Edward Marston, has just been added to the OPU collection.
-It is published by the National Archives and contains information extracted from the documents and photographs held there.
+It is published by

 It is a comprehensive history of prisons, from the Tower of London through to Victorian developments and the abolition of hanging.
 Illustrative plates show records and photographs of prisoners, prison plans and even prolific hangman Albert Pierrepoint's request for execution equipment.